MicrosoftDocs/power-platform/power-platform/admin/security/access-control.md

 > [!Note]
 > Items made in Microsoft Copilot Studio may use Graph connectors as knowledge sources, and the information in them may be accessible to guests for now, even if this setting is on.

-## Administrator privileges
+## Administrator privileges (preview)
 This feature applies to Managed Environments only.
-You can improve the security posture of your tenant by limiting the number of users who have high privileged, administrative roles in Microsoft Entra ID and Power Platform.
+You can improve the security score of your tenant by limiting the number of users who have high privileged, administrative roles in Microsoft Entra ID and Power Platform.
 This feature allows you to review users who have these privileged roles, review the user list, and remove users who should no longer have privileged access.
 Learn more in [Administer Microsoft Power Platform](../admin-documentation.md).

 ### Users with administrative privileges
 The **Administrative privileges** pane provides a proactive recommendation if your tenant has many users with administrative privileges.
 You can open the recommendation which shows you a list of environments with many users&mdash;currently more than 20 users&mdash;with the system administrator security role.
 Select the link below the **System administrators** column for any listed environment to display the **Security roles** page.
 From there, you can select the **System administrator** security role and select **Membership** to view a list of users with the role assignment.
 From the **Membership** page, you can select users to remove from the role, one user at a time.